earthlab/hub-ops/docs/source/day-to-day.rst

 The first step in removing a hub is to turn it off.
 To do this

 1. Open the  :code:`travis.yml` file in the root of the hub-ops repo.
-2. Remove the follwoing commands like
+2. Remove the commands listed below
-3.

 In the :code:`scripts` section remove:

 .. code-block:: yaml